mindspore-ai/docs/docs/mindspore/programming_guide/source_en/debug_in_pynative_mode.md

 (Tensor(shape=[1, 1, 2, 2], dtype=Float32, value=
 [[[[ 1.99998999e+00, 1.99998999e+00],
    [ 1.99998999e+00, 1.99998999e+00]]]]),)
+(Tensor(shape=[1, 1, 2, 2], dtype=Float32, value=
+[[[[ 1.99998999e+00, 1.99998999e+00],
+   [ 1.99998999e+00, 1.99998999e+00]]]]),)
 ```

+In order to avoid script failure when switching to graph mode, it is not recommended to write the register_backward_hook function in the `construct` function of the Cell object.
 More about the register_backward_hook interface, please refer to [API Document](https://mindspore.cn/docs/api/en/master/api_python/nn/mindspore.nn.Cell.html#mindspore.nn.Cell.register_backward_hook).

 ## Custom bprop

-Users can customize the back propagation (calculation) function of the nn.cell object to control the gradient calculation process and positioning gradient problem.
-The custom bprop is implemented by defining a `bprop function` for nn.Cell object.
+Users can customize the back propagation (calculation) function of the Cell object to control the gradient calculation process and positioning gradient problem.
+The custom bprop is implemented by defining a `bprop function` for Cell object.
 During the back propagation process, the custom bprop function will run.

 Example Code: